AAB-I-XES/PX3115-CONTROLLER-/README.md

 <tr>
 <td width="60%">

-This project simulates a complete **Xbox-style game controller** — two analog sticks, a D-pad, ABXY buttons, shoulder buttons, analog triggers, menu buttons, rumble motors, and a status LED — entirely inside [Wokwi](https://wokwi.com), no soldering iron required.
+This project simulates a complete — two analog sticks, a D-pad, ABXY buttons, shoulder buttons, analog triggers, menu buttons, rumble motors, and a status LED — can entirely inside [Wokwi](https://wokwi.com), no soldering iron required.

 It's built around the **ESP32-S3**, chosen because it has native USB and built-in Bluetooth LE, so the same chip can act as a wired *or* wireless HID gamepad.